 Zipaquirá is also known for its nightlife, and we passed a street that was occupied only by bars.
 So, in addition to being a fun day trip, Zipaquirá can also be a great overnight destination from Bogota as well as a thriving nightlife.

 Of course, if you decide to party there, it’s a great idea to spend the night.

 Lunch at Restaurante Brasas del Llano

 We went to lunch at a great place called

 Lunch was pretty amazing.
 I recommended the Bandeja Paisa, a traditional meal of your choice of meat, beans, avocado, fried plantain, arepa,

 I also recommended fruit juices and got a

-Including coffees, the meal came to around $30 USD total (our guide, Alex, scored us a discount as well,) and fed four of us.
+Including coffee, the meal came to around $30 USD total (our guide, Alex, scored us a discount as well) and fed four of us.

 Though I was a little suspicious we were going to a tourist trap restaurant, it turned out to be fantastic.
 The restaurant has some funky antiques and western things, as well as American things, so it was interesting to walk around.